-The South Dakota Division of Adult Services and Aging (ASA) In-Home Services program is a non-Medicaid program that provides services for seniors and disabled adults to enable them to continue to live independently at home, rather than require nursing home care.
+The South Dakota Division of Long Term Services and Supports (LTSS) provides in-home services for seniors and disabled adults to enable them to continue to live independently at home, rather than require nursing home care.
 Services include assistance with everyday activities, such as grooming, bathing, eating, and mobility, homemaker tasks, such as grocery shopping and meal preparation, and a variety of other services.

-This program is available to individuals who are not eligible for the State Medicaid Plan or the Home and Community Based Services Waiver program.
-However, an exception exists if a particular service is offered under ASA In-Home Services that is not offered via the State Medicaid Plan.
+In-home services are available to individuals who are not eligible for the State Medicaid Plan or the Home and Community Based Services Waiver program.
+However, an exception exists if a particular service is offered under LTSS in-home services that is not offered via the State Medicaid Plan.

 There are several different eligibility criteria that must be met for program participation.